MaxSteven/SOPGI/include/README.md

 like for example just one Shading Model function, etc. etc.

-Remember to modify those as you need, for example remapping channels and attributes to you very own.
+Remember to modify those as you need, for example remapping channels and attributes to your very own.